BATTLE OF BRITAIN MEMORIAL FLIGHT VISITOR CENTRE

 Find out about visiting the Battle of Britain Memorial Flight Visitor Centre on the Lincolnshire County Council website.

-Scheduled Battle of Britain Memorial Flight displays for 2019 will be published once endorsed.
+Scheduled Battle of Britain Memorial Flight displays for 2021 will be shown here once approved.
 Details of flypasts are not included here as they are too numerous, but will be promulgated on social media weekly, along with expected timings of appearances.

 The display season normally runs from the beginning of May to the end of September each year, with pre-season work-up flying for the crews taking place in April, culminating in Public Display Approval being sought for each pilot from the Air Officer Commanding No 1 Group.
 During the display season all the aircraft fly regularly and its aircraft and crews deploy away routinely on display duties.
 Meanwhile, routine servicing and rectification work also takes place in the Flight’s hangar.

 The BBMF is typically tasked to fly over 100 displays and around 800 flypasts at events of all shapes and sizes during each display season, generating around 1,000 individual aircraft appearances each year.
 The display programme takes careful and extensive planning, each sortie often involving several events, to maximise the opportunities within the limited aircraft flying hours available (the hours limits are imposed to ensure the aircraft’s long-term preservation).

 During the winter season – from October to March each year – the majority of the Flight’s aircraft (except for the Chipmunks) are kept on the ground for extensive winter maintenance to prepare them for the next display season and to ensure their long-term preservation.
 Usually, at least one of the aircraft is scheduled to undergo a ‘major’ maintenance programme each year, under contract, away from Coningsby.

 Anyone can request a display or flypast of the Battle of Britain Memorial Flight with the RAF Display Team Application 2022.